Mount Allison works with many external contractors, vendors, and suppliers.

 - The Supplier warrants and agrees that it has complied, and will continue to comply, with all applicable Workers' Compensation and Employment Insurance Laws in the Province of the University, and all other applicable laws, codes, regulations, rules and orders.
 The Supplier agrees to indemnify the University and save the University harmless if the Supplier fails to comply with the foregoing and, in the event of such failure, the University may cancel this Purchase Order without penalty.
 The Supplier further warrants that the prices set forth in this agreement are valid under all pertinent laws, orders and regulations.

-- Where work is performed on University premises, or is performed at other premises on behalf of the University the Supplier may be required to provide proof satisfactory to the University that the Supplier has valid subsisting public liability and property damage insurance, and owned and non-owned automobile insurance, showing the types of coverage, and the amounts and the effective dates of the insurance, which shall not be less than $2,000,000 (two million dollars) combined limit each accident or occurrence for bodily injury and property damage inclusive limits.
+- Where work is performed on University premises, or is performed at other premises on behalf of the University the Supplier may be required to provide proof satisfactory to the University that the Supplier has valid subsisting public liability and property damage insurance, and owned and non-owned automobile insurance, showing the types of coverage, and the amounts and the effective dates of the insurance, which shall not be less than $2,000,000 (two million dollars) or other amount as determined by the scope of work, combined limit each accident or occurrence for bodily injury and property damage inclusive limits.
 Where the work to be performed warrants it, the University may require that the Supplier's liability insurance include the University as an Insured with respect to work performed by, or on behalf of, the Supplier.

 - Dangerous goods shall be shipped in compliance with all applicable environmental laws, rules, regulations and procedures.
 For all goods or materials subject to Workplace Hazardous Material Information System (WHMIS) legislation, Material Safety Data Sheets shall accompany the goods, and all applicable packaging shall bear the appropriate WHMIS labels.